Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 5. Switch Off Hard Disk Hibernation

-- Switching hard disk hibernation off can also resolve error 219.
-You can do that by pressing the Win key + X hotkey and selecting Power Options to open the Settings window below.
+- Press the Win key + X hotkey and selecting Power Options to open the Settings window.

-- Click Additional power settings to open the Control Panel as below.
+- Click Additional power settings to open the Control Panel.

 - Then click Change plan settings and Change advanced power settings to open the window in the snapshot below.